atduskgreg/opencv-processing-book/tracking_color_1.md

 * The contour with the largest area will be the object we want to track
 * We can draw the bounding box of that contour.
 * The center of the contour's bounding box will be the object's location.

+### Quiz

+Q: What is the default color space in Processing?
+<br />_A: RGB_

+Q: Are there colors that can be represented in HSV color space that are impossible to represent in RGB color space?
+<br />_A: No_

+Q: Using OpenCV's scale, what color is represented by the following HSV values: 215, 50, 30?
+<br />_A: None.
+Hue ranges from 0-180._

 ### Code